chaco-win/fab-events-sync/hugo-site/content/_index.md

 [Click here to donate](https://www.paypal.me/Chase323)

+## 🤖 Discord Bot

+Get notified about new FAB events in real-time!
+Add our Discord bot to your server for instant updates.

+**Features:**
+- **New Event Alerts** - Get notified when events are added
+- **Customizable Notifications** - Choose which event types you want
+- **Multiple Servers** - Add to as many Discord servers as you want
+- **Easy Setup** - One-click bot invitation

+**Coming Soon!** We're building the Discord bot.
+Check back soon for the invite link!

 ## 📝 Request New Local Calendar

 Want to add your local FAB events to our calendar?
 Fill out the form below and we'll get back to you!